 Use of PERSONAL INFORMATION

-Your enrolment information, attendance and academic performance may be provided to Australian Commonwealth and State agencies under the Education Services for Overseas Students (ESOS) Act 2000.
-Tr4in Right is required under Australian law to advise the Department of Immigration and Citizenship of changes to your enrolment or any breach of visa conditions.
+Your enrollment information, attendance and academic performance may be provided to Australian Commonwealth and State agencies under the Education Services for Overseas Students (ESOS) Act 2000.
+Tr4in Right is required under Australian law to advise the Department of Immigration and Citizenship of changes to your enrollment or any breach of visa conditions.

 Your personal information that is available to the Institute cannot be disclosed to third parties, including your family members, without your written consent.
 Tr4in Right is subject to the Information Privacy Act 2000 (Victoria) and is committed to protecting the privacy of its students and staff alike.

 Under the Data Provision Requirements 2012, Tr4in Right is required to collect personal information about you and to disclose that personal information to the National Centre for Vocational Education Research Ltd (NCVER).

 Your personal information (including the personal information contained on this enrollment form and your training activity data) may be used or disclosed by Tr4in Right for statistical, regulatory and research purposes.
 Tr4in Right may disclose your personal information for these purposes to third parties, including, Commonwealth and State or Territory government departments and authorized agencies, NCVER, Organisations conducting student surveys, Researchers.